linkerd/website/linkerd.io/content/blog/the-service-mesh-in-2022.md

 on that didn't make it to this list.
 If any of the above sounds exciting or interesting—we'd love your help.
 If you've got feature request, or think we got something totally wrong in our analysis above—let us know.
 And if you just want to sit back and let the features roll in, that's fine too!
+After all, Linkerd is for everyone.

 ## Linkerd is for everyone